DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/subreport.md

 * **Report Source URL**

-    Defines an URL of a report file (*.REPX), to be used as a report source.
+    Defines a URL of a report file (*.REPX), to use as a report source.

-Double-clicking a subreport opens its associated report in a new Report Designer tab.
+Double-click a subreport to open its associated report in a new Report Designer tab.